Skip to content

 Iliacus Release Techniques

-Release the Iliacus with the tutorial below, and scroll down further to Iliacus Pain Symptoms to determine if Iliacus is causing you pain.
+Follow the tutorial below to release the Iliacus muscle, and scroll down further to Iliacus Pain Symptoms to determine if Iliacus is causing the pain.

 Iliacus Release Placement: